- 1 Japanese eggplant (5 ounces)

 This recipe was provided by professional chefs and has been scaled down from a bulk recipe provided by a restaurant.
 The Food Network Kitchens chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.

-Recipe courtesy Chef Michel Richard of Citronelle in Washington, DC
+Recipe courtesy of Chef Michel Richard of Citronelle in Washington, DC